NTPsec

 Skewness, Skew:

-The skewness of a random variable X is the third standardized moment and is a dimension-less ratio. ntpviz uses the Fisher-Pearson moment of skewness.
-See [NIST1].
-There are other different ways to calculate Skewness.
+The skewness of a random variable X is the third standardized moment and is a dimension-less ratio. ntpviz uses the FIsher-Pearson moment of skewness.
+There are other different ways to calculate Skewness Wikipedia describes Skewness best: "The qualitative interpretation of the skew is complicated and unintuitive."

 A normal distribution has a skewness of zero.